DV

 What is the difference between VOO and VTI?

-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VOO and VTI?